 Youwillbelieve.com...
 Strange Tales Sci-Fi Horror Fantasy

-'Who is L Lyott?' you ask?
+'Who is L Lyott?' you may ask.
 I tell you I am many things.
-To begin with, I am an impatient person, and so, short stories are both preferable to read and to write.
-My dignity is important too, and so, e-books avoid endless rejection!
-I was a city child and craved for the adventure of wilderness- I grew to love escapism and the unknown.
-From an early age, I have had weird and wonderful dreams and when I was very young I experienced nighttime hallucinations-hypnogogia.
+To begin with, I am an impatient person, so short stories are preferable to read- and to write!
+My dignity is important too, and so e-books avoid endless rejection.
+I was a city child and craved the adventure of wilderness.
+I grew to love escapism and the unknown.
+From an early age, I have had weird and wonderful dreams and when I was very young I experienced nighttime hallucinations-hypnagogia.
 I loved the strange and the creepy, the mysterious and the intriguing.
-My imagination grew, I questioned reality- I wondered, I lusted for other worlds and then- I drew and I painted.
+My imagination grew, I questioned reality, I wondered, I lusted for other worlds, and then- I drew and I painted.
 A picture tells a thousand words but pictures could not tell all that was in my head.
-Eventually, I wrote and I compiled tales...
+Eventually, I wrote and compiled tales...

 I am still that child who dreams and so, I ask you to please, sample my wares.
 Who is L Lyott you ask?
 I am my word...

 As an author of the odd, I’d like to remain a little mysterious.
 However, because publishers consider it commercial to show their authors to be of worthy interest, below is my claim to having an interesting background.

 My mother’s family lived in a haunted house, I believe her and her family’s experiences of this are most likely due to hallucinations- when I was very young I had hallucinations.
 As a child, I was brought up in Manor Park, East London.
 Those years are my most impressionable and treasured days.
 But it was during this time my mother had her first breakdown.